UPDATE: Researching Irish Law

 - University of Limerick

 The major portal site, managed by the author, is the Irish Law Site hosted by University College Cork Law School.
 This site has been in existence since 1994 and contains links to all the major resources concerning Irish law, many of which have been mentioned above.
 It also includes a link to the searchable archive of Irish Law discussion-list messages and the facility to join a low-traffic ‘Updates’ list by filling in one’s name and e-mail address on the home page.
-The site can be accessed here.

 The site includes a list of subject pages on areas such as Commercial Law, Family Law, Property Law and Tort.